deevolutionism/deevolutionism/README.md

 ***• Bitcoin • Ethereum • Polygon/Matic • NFTs/EIP-721 • Nostr • NeRFs • ChatGPT • Stable Diffusion • MidJourney • Blender***

-I'm currently working on a new portfolio site that will include a blog where I'll share more of my experiences/learnings with these various technologies.

 ### 🔔 Contact:

 Discord: @deevolution#9729